brkarcher/brkarcher.github.io/shadow.md

 "Yes, sir."

 "Good.
-I'll write the Apostles and recommend you."
+I'll write the apostles and recommend you."

 ---

 Ae's chapel was smaller than the grand chapel but no less impressive.
 It was arranged more like a throne room, with pew-like galleries stretching down the flanks and a dais set before three soaring stained glass windows.
 The windows radiated in the morning sun and the whole chapel was awash in their golden-orange light.
 No throne topped the dais.
-Ae sat cross-legged upon the bare marble, wearing a pure white himation edged with crimson red.
+Ae sat cross-legged upon the bare marble, wearing a pure white himation edged with royal blue.
 Her iconic crested helm and spear rested aside, leaning against the wall between two of the stained glass windows.

 Nasira was surprised—though as she thought about it, she supposed she shouldn't have been—to note that Ae's voice was plain, serene, and unadorned, like a clear lake on a calm day.